 Yay!
 I overcome the Black Odyssey!

 Caves: dark, wet, and narrow… I dislike it, I am scared of it!
 I am slightly claustrophobic and I usually get really uncomfortable in caves, all I want to do is running out.
 The thought of getting trapped in caves freaks me out, and I remember I got really panic when I was walking in the Gyokusendo limestone cave in Okinawa.
-I got through it, but I just don’t prefer going into caves again.
+I got through it, but I just don’t prefer going to caves again.

 I figured everyone has to conquer or overcome something once in a while; Since I was in New Zealand, I participated in a Black Water Rafting tour which is a Waitomo Cave adventure featuring activities like climbing and abseiling through the cave.
 The company features three types of tours, namely Black Abyss, Black Labyrinth, and Black Odyssey.
 The first two are more popular and available all year round.
 I chose the seasonal Black Odyssey, which is a dry, rock climbing tour in the fascinating Ruakuri Cave.